IntelliJ IDEA 2025.3 Help

 However, in previous IntelliJ IDEA versions, shared project indexes were OS-specific.
 Refer to the documentation that corresponds to your IDE version by using the version switcher in the top-left corner of this page.

-Evaluate indexing time with shared indexes
+Evaluate project analysis time with shared indexes

 1. Download the latest version of the command-line tool and unzip the archive.